eecs485staff/primer-spec/docs/USAGE_ADVANCED.md

 #### `sitemapOrder`: Number

 Specify where in the sidebar the link to the page will appear.
-If unspecified, a page's default `sitemapOrder` is 0.
 A page with a higher `sitemapOrder` will appear later in the sidebar than page with a lower `sitemapOrder`.
+Pages without a `sitemapOrder` will appear at the end.

 You can see each page's `sitemapOrder` property in your browser's dev tools by right-clicking a link in the sidebar and inspecting its `data-order` attribute.
 External links are treated separately; see the [Sitemap](#sitemap-boolean--label-string-externallinks-array) section for more.

 #### `latex`: Boolean